williamkray/maubot-communitybot/README.md

 # important upgrade notes

+## v0.4

+📢 Reaction-Based Reporting: Community members can now flag suspicious messages or spam by simply reacting with specific emojis (default: 🚩 or ⚠️).
+The bot immediately alerts moderators in their private channel with a direct link to the incident.

+⚖️ Majority-Based Auto-Redaction: For the first time, the bot can act on community consensus.
+If more than 50% of the human members in a room flag a message, the bot will automatically redact it.
+This is a game-changer for handling overnight spam attacks when moderators are asleep.

+🛡️ Sync-Retry Safeguards: We've implemented advanced event tracking to prevent "ghost notifications" caused by Matrix sync retries.
+This ensures that each report is processed exactly once.

+🧹 Code Refinement: Under the hood, we’ve cleaned up the codebase, fixed indentation issues, and optimized member synchronization performance for larger spaces.

 ## v0.3

 New functionality to support room v12 and newer has been added, as well as some significant restructuring of the code